home-assistant/home-assistant.io/source/_integrations/ecoforest.markdown

 The Ecoforest integration exposes multiple sensors to monitor various features:

-- temperature a sensor for the current ambient temperature
+- temperature: a sensor for the current ambient temperature
-- cpu_temperature a sensor for the current cpu temperature
+- cpu_temperature: a sensor for the current CPU temperature
-- gas_temperature a sensor for the current gas temperature
+- gas_temperature: a sensor for the current gas temperature
-- ntc_temperature a sensor for the current ntc probe temperature
+- ntc_temperature: a sensor for the current <abbr title="negative temperature coefficient">NTC</abbr> probe temperature
-- status a sensor for the current status of the device
+- status: a sensor for the current status of the device
-- alarm a sensor for the current alarm of the device
+- alarm: a sensor for the current alarm of the device